David M. Shoup: Cold War conflicts

 Shoup later warned against an armed response during the Cuban Missile Crisis, noting how difficult it would be to invade the country.
 Still, he prepared a team of Marines to invade Cuba should it be necessary.
 He and the other Joint Chiefs unanimously recommended a quick airstrike to knock out the missiles once they were discovered there.
 Kennedy subsequently sought Shoup's advice in evaluating the implications of the Partial Nuclear Test Ban Treaty.
 While his position in the Joint Chiefs of Staff was intended to be limited, he had gained Kennedy's confidence and was often called on for private consultations.
 Shoup supported the test ban, seeing it as a deterrent to nuclear war.

 Shoup was strongly opposed to military intervention in Indochina from the beginning.
 In 1961, when the Pathet Lao threatened the American-backed government of Laos, he rejected calls for armed intervention.
 He deployed Task Unit Shufly to South Vietnam in 1962 only because he was ordered to, and cautioned against further involvement in South Vietnam, which he toured in October 1962.
 He opposed the Strategic Hamlet program, as well as efforts to train the Army of the Republic of Vietnam.
 He opposed any plans for combat in Vietnam, and later said "every responsible military man to my knowledge" was against the war as well.
-Shoup's staunch opposition to involvement there had a great impact on Kennedy, who, before his assassination on November, 22 1963, indicated that he wanted to end U.S. involvement in South Vietnam, seeing it as an internal struggle.
+Shoup's staunch opposition to involvement there had a great impact on Kennedy, who, before his assassination on November 22, 1963, indicated that he wanted to end U.S. involvement in South Vietnam, seeing it as an internal struggle.

 While Eisenhower appreciated Shoup's fiscal experience and apolitical outlook, Shoup was called upon most often by Kennedy.
 With Kennedy's relations with the Joint Chiefs of Staff strained, particularly following the Cuban Missile Crisis, he called upon Shoup privately for many consultations.
 Shoup's biographer Howard Jablon wrote that Shoup was Kennedy's favorite general.
 In turn, Shoup was the most supportive of Kennedy of all of the Joint Chiefs of Staff.
-Kennedy had asked Shoup to remain as commandant for a second term in 1963, but Shoup declined in order to allow the advancement of other Marine generals.
+Kennedy had requested Shoup to serve a second term as commandant in 1963, but Shoup declined in order to make way for the promotion of other Marine generals.